By HS Wong

 The 2026 Munich Security Conference (MSC) offered a familiar spectacle: the United States, Europe, and other global actors convening to discuss the shifting architecture of the post-Ukraine, post-pandemic world.
 Amid this, U.S. Secretary of State Marco Rubio delivered a speech that immediately drew attention; not least for the standing ovation he received.
 Headlines framed it dramatically, claiming Rubio had called for a return to centuries of Western expansion and even “recolonization of the Global South.”

+From where I sit in Kuala Lumpur, that framing misses the real story.
 While many in the Western audiences cheered, many in the Global South and Middle East remained cautious.
 Understanding why requires reading not just the speech, but the subtext of who applauded and who did not.

 “For the United States and Europe, we belong together… our destiny will always be intertwined.”

-Crucially, Middle Eastern and Global South delegates did not join the ovation.
+Notably, Middle Eastern and Global South delegates did not join the ovation.
 Coverage from Reuters, Euronews, and Foreign Policy indicates that applause was almost exclusively from Western-aligned attendees.
 For delegates outside Europe and North America, references to centuries of Western expansion, even when framed historically, carry different resonances.
 They evoke legacies of colonialism and caution about Western-led narratives.

 Polite silence, therefore, was itself revealing.
 While the standing ovation signaled reassurance for the West, it did not translate into universal endorsement.
 In global forums, who applauds and who remains silent often speaks louder than the speech itself.

-Beyond History: The Economic Subtext
+Closer To Home: The Economic Subtext

-Rubio’s speech was not merely a history lesson, it carried a clear economic message aimed at countering Chinese influence and promoting a Western-led model for infrastructure, technology, and trade.
+Rubio’s speech was not merely a history lesson.
+It carried a clear economic message aimed at countering Chinese influence and promoting a Western-led model for infrastructure, technology, and trade.
 For many Global South delegates, this economic pitch landed differently.

-Countries across Asia, Africa, and Latin America have benefited tangibly from Chinese investment through the Belt and Road Initiative, often with fewer conditionalities attached than Western development models.
+Countries across Asia, Africa, and Latin America have benefited tangibly from Chinese investment through the Belt and Road Initiative.
+These are often with fewer conditionalities attached than Western development models.
 Malaysia itself is a prime example of a nation balancing Western investment with Chinese infrastructure projects.
 When Rubio spoke of a shared Western destiny, the unspoken question for many listeners was: What concrete economic partnership does this offer us, and on what terms?

 The sensational headlines about Rubio calling for “recolonization” were, as noted, hyperbolic.
 Rubio was not advocating colonial expansion.
 Yet the fact that such interpretations gain traction warrants examination.